GALLOWAY HIGHLAND RIDES

 The area inland from the coast

-It feels like another world as you gain height and the world slows.
-Their are views across to Ireland, the Lake District and the Isle of Man and a quiet filled with the sound of Skylarks and birds of prey.
+It feels like another world as you gain height from the coast, time slows.
+There are views across to Ireland, the Lake District and the Isle of Man and a quiet filled with the sound of Skylarks and the call of Red Kites.